 Many of those current studies are cited among the 845 citations in this article: Hormones and Endocrine-Disrupting Chemicals: Low-Dose Effects and Nonmonotonic Dose Responses.

-What’s more, the current FDA study repeats the same fundamental scientific errors as a preliminary study four years ago.
+What’s more, the current FDA study repeats the same fundamental scientific errors as a preliminary study released in 2014.